Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 Integrating applications with data and storage services.
 Considerations include: - Managing connections to various Google Cloud datastores (e.g., Cloud SQL, Firestore, Cloud Storage)

-- Reading and writing data to and from various Google Cloud datastores
+- Reading and writing data to and from various Google Cloud data sources

-- Writing applications that publish and consume data using Pub/Sub
+- Writing applications that publish and consume data using messaging services

 Consuming Google Cloud APIs.
 Considerations include: - Enabling Google Cloud services